digbycampbell/blog/content/posts/day-1.md

   From my previous experience with git and github, I've learned the difference - but its always a bit rusty to use it again (from the command line) when I haven't used it in a while.
 Good practice!

-**Install and Explore Git** was a useful course which tightened up some of my pre-existing knowledge of git and added some new stuff which would be much more useful in larger projects (git show, git log)
+Practicing **Install and Explore Git** tightened up on my previous knowledge of git and added some new stuff which would be much more useful in larger projects (git show, git log)

 A git workflow would generally go something like:
   git init